Sang-e-Mah starts with a bang!

-Gulmeena is also in love with Hikmat.
+Gulmeena (Hania Aamir) is in love with Hikmat.
 Despite being sisters, Zarghona and Zarsanga are not on speaking terms.
 The couple believes they are capable of marrying each other.
 The couple’s exchanges demonstrate that they both believe they can persuade their parents.

 Due to the large cast, we were also introduced to Harshali (Najiba Faiz) and his fiancée (Omair Rana).
 They are both members of the Sikh faith, and they have been engaged for 20 years but have yet to marry.
 Their introduction was quick, but there would be a link to Marjan Khan, which we shall discover later.

 The first episode of Sang-e-Mah is jam-packed with details that will be revealed in subsequent episodes.
 However, the on-screen relationship between Gulmeena and Hikmat will be discussed in the coming days among fans.
 As the son of Naumaan Ejaz, Zaviyar is showcasing his acting chops, while Hania Aamir is already a fan favorite.
 Kubra Khan’s entrance as a journalist is a welcome addition.
 We’ll have to wait and see how she interacts with Hilmand Khan.
 In Bol, Atif Aslam’s performance was brief, but this time he will be seen as a true actor.
 Until now, he has been slaying every frame with his dialogue delivery and expressions.